caliskate/modular-rag-assistant/README.md

 This launches the assistant in your terminal or command-line interface.
 You’ll be prompted to enter a question about football, neuroscience, or sign language AI research, or type config or exit.

+# 5. Key Features
+Modular prompt selection via query-topic similarity.

+Document-grounded responses using ChromaDB vector search.

+Domain enforcement through strict output constraints in prompt configuration.

+Stylistic customization such as markdown formatting and domain-specific language (e.g., coach-style speech or lab noises).

+High-speed inference powered by Groq-hosted LLaMA 3.1 models.

+# 6. Examples

+# 8. Conclusion
+This modular RAG assistant demonstrates how controlled, prompt-based architectures can guide general-purpose LLMs to deliver reliable, focused, and engaging outputs in specialized domains.
+With extensible design and safety constraints embedded in the prompting layer, it serves as a robust foundation for future research or productization in domain-aware assistants.